-- 9.1 At the outset, I place on record my sincere thanks to various departments of Govt. of India, Government of Karnataka and other State Governments for the constant support, guidance and counsel. - 9.2 My deep gratitude is due to your valued customers for their trust in the Company. - 9.3 On behalf of the Board as well as my Personal behalf, I thank all the employees and the management for having helped the company to reach the results. - 9.4 I am grateful for the immense contribution made by your Auditors and the Legal Advisors. - 9.5 I am failing in my duty if I do not thank the Directors on the Board for their invaluable support and contribution in steering the company to achieve glorious performance.
+- 9.1 At the outset, I place on record my sincere thanks to various departments of Government of India, Government of Karnataka and other State Governments for the constant support, guidance and counsel. - 9.2 My deep gratitude is due to your valued customers for their trust in the Company.

+- 9.3 On behalf of the Board as well as my Personal behalf, I thank all the employees and the management for having helped the company to reach the results. - 9.4 I am grateful for the immense contribution made by your Auditors and the Legal Advisors. - 9.5 I am failing in my duty if I do not thank the Directors on the Board for their invaluable support and contribution in steering the company to achieve glorious performance. - 10.
+I now commend the Balance Sheet as on 31.03.2020, Profit and Loss Statement for the year ended on that date and the Directors' Report for the adoption.